Bearwood Primary School

 Support for children with special educational needs 2.1: If my child is identified as having SEND, who will oversee and plan their education programme?

-Class teachers are accountable and responsible for all children in their class which includes those children with SEND.
-However, there may also be input from the SENCo and other appropriate agencies such as Learning Support Service (LSS), Educational Psychology (EP) and Speech & Language Therapy (SALT).
+There may also be input from the SENCo and other appropriate agencies such as Learning Support Service (LSS), Educational Psychology (EP) and Speech & Language Therapy (SALT).

 The SENCo monitors individual plans and meets with class teachers on a termly basis to review SEND provision.

-Parents will be involved at all times.
+Parents / carers will be involved at all times.

 2.2: How will I be informed / consulted about the ways in which my child is being supported?